VESPo: Verified Evaluation of Secret Polynomials: Introduction

+With a constant growth in the amount of produced data, it becomes more and more important to use remote facilities to store this data.
+Users and organizations using such outsourcing need to ensure the \emph{integrity} of their data.

+In this setting, a Client wishes to store her data on an untrusted Server, then verify (without full retrieval) that the Server still stores the data intact.
+The crucial protocol is an $\Audit$, wherein the Client issues some challenge to the Server, then verifies the response using some pre-computed information to prove that the original data is still recoverable in its entirety.
+This is the field of \textbf{Proofs of Retrievability}~(PoR), somewhat overlapping with the problem of \emph{Provable Data Possession}~(PDP)~\cite{juels2007pors,ateniese2007provable}.

+A variety of tools have been employed to develop efficient PoR and PDP protocols, see for instance~\cite{juels2007pors,ateniese2007provable,SachamPOR08,CashPOR13,Shi:2013:orampor,Anthoine:hal-02875379} and references therein.
+Retrievability is proven when any sequence of successful audits can, with high probability, be used to recover the original data, e.g., by polynomial interpolation; thus any Server with a good chance to pass a single random audit must hold the entire data intact.
+Note that this recovery mechanism is not actually crucial except to \emph{prove} the soundness of the audit protocol; the important feature is how cheaply the audits can be performed by a Server and resource-constrained Client.
-Verifiable computing, first formalized by \cite{10.1007/978-3-642-14623-7_25}, consists in delegating the computation of some function to an untrusted server, who must return the result as well as a proof of its correctness.
-Generally, verifying a result should be much less expensive than computing it directly, and result in a provably low probability that the result is incorrect.
-While certified and verified computation protocols date back decades, the practical need for efficient methods is especially evident in cloud computing, wherein a low-powered device such as a mobile phone may wish to outsource expensive and critical computations to an untrusted, shared-resource commercial cloud provider.

-The extensive literature on verifiable computation protocols can be divided into general-purpose computations --- of an arbitrary algebraic circuit --- and more limited and (hopefully) efficient special-purpose computations of certain functions.
-In the latter category, one important problems is Verifiable Polynomial Evaluation (VPE), where a client wishes to outsource the evaluation of a univariate polynomial $P$ at a given point $x$ and efficiently verify the result.
+Some of these protocols are based on verifiable computing, so that a PoR audit consists of some verified computation over the stored data~\cite{Gennaro:2010:outsourcing}.
+Generally speaking, verifiable computing consists in delegating the computation of a function to an untrusted Server.
+This Server returns the result as well as a proof of its correctness, and verifying a result should be less expensive than computing it directly.
+While certified and verified computation protocols date back decades, the practical need for efficient methods is especially evident in cloud computing, wherein again a low-powered device, such as a mobile phone, may wish to outsource expensive and critical computations to an untrusted, shared-resource, commercial cloud.
+The literature on verifiable computation protocols can be divided into general-purpose computations --- of an arbitrary algebraic circuit --- and more limited but more efficient special-purpose computations of certain functions (see, e.g.,~\cite{Walfish:2015:VCWRT,jgd:2018:outsourcing} and references therein).
+In the latter category, one problem is Verifiable Polynomial Evaluation (VPE), where a Client wishes to outsource the evaluation of a univariate polynomial $P$ on an untrusted Server at given public points and efficiently verify the result.